 If you can't attend a DIS in person, you can view a copy of the presentation which is packed with information by clicking here

 We have a commissioned staff of more than 740 and are among the largest sheriff’s departments in the country.
 Our deputies have opportunities to serve in many different communities, including unincorporated King County, numerous city police departments, and two transit police agencies, among others.

 We offer countless unique assignments that range from school or community-based positions to drug enforcement and bomb disposal.
 Some deputies stay in a specialized career assignment, while others move between assignment types as they advance or expand their expertise.
 Regardless of your assignment, you’ll serve the citizens of local communities and work with them and your peers to solve crime problems.
 Applying to become a KCSO deputy sheriff is your first step towards an exciting and rewarding law enforcement career serving your community.

 The King County Sheriff's Office actively recruits qualified new and lateral-entry (previous experience) applicants throughout the year.
-We have currently met our hiring goals, but still anticipate hiring as vacancies become available.
+We are hiring as vacancies occur.
 Applying and testing now is encouraged in order to be eligible for an oral board interview.